-" FREN 1101H: Introduction aux études françaises / Introduction to French Studies

-An introduction to textual comprehension, providing a basis for the critical appraisal of francophone literary discourse.
+" FREN 1101H: Introduction aux études françaises / Introduction to French Studies An introduction to textual comprehension, providing a basis for the critical appraisal of French and francophone literary discourse.
 Review of French grammar.
-Prerequisite: 4U/M French or permission of instructor.
+Prerequisite: 4U/M French or FREN 2001H or permission of instructor.
 Excludes FREN 1100Y.

-" FREN-CAST 1102H: Études françaises dans un environnement canadien / French Studies in a Canadian Environment
+" FREN-CAST 1102H: Études francophones dans un environnement canadien / Francophone Studies in a Canadian Environment

-An examination of selected Québécois and French Canadian works and excerpts to provide training in textual analysis and writing of critical essays.
-Introduction to Québec and French Canadian culture.
-Review of French grammar that focuses on challenges specific to Canadian speakers.
-Prerequisite: FREN 1101H or permission of instructor.
+An examination of selected works and excerpts to provide a survey of Quebec and French Canadian literatures and cultures.
+Review of French grammar focusing on challenges specific to Canadian speakers.
+Prerequisite: 4U/M French or FREN 2001H or permission of instructor.
+Recommended: FREN 1101H.
 Excludes FREN 1100Y.

-" FREN 2000Y: Intermediate French
+" FREN 2000Y: Continuing French

 Focuses on developing functional oral and written skills through the use of multimedia resources and different types of communicative situations.
 Not for credit toward a major in French Studies.
 May not be taken concurrently with, or following, FREN 1101H and 1102H (1100Y).
-Prerequisite: 3 U/M French or 4 U/M French or FREN 1000Y or 1002H or permission of instructor.
+Prerequisite: 3 U/M French or permission of instructor.
+Recommended: FREN 1002H or 1000Y or equivalent.
 Excludes FREN 2001H, 2002H.
 Offered only in the summer.

-" FREN 2001H: Intermediate French I
+" FREN 2001H: Continuing French I

-An intensive course in oral and written French particularly geared to students who have taken FREN 1000Y or 1001H and 1002H, but also open to students at an intermediate level who recognize the need for a systematic acquisition/review of grammar in order to develop their oral and written skills.
+A course in oral and written French particularly geared to students who have taken FREN 1002H, but also open to students at a pre-intermediate level who recognize the need for a systematic acquisition/review of grammar to develop their oral and written skills.
 Not for credit toward a major in French Studies.
 May not be taken concurrently with, or following, FREN 1101H and 1102H (1100Y).
-Prerequisite: 3 U/M French or 4 U/M French or FREN 1000Y or 1002H or permission of instructor.
+Prerequisite: 3 U/M French or permission of instructor.
+Recommended: FREN 1002H.
 Excludes FREN 2000Y.

-" FREN 2002H: Intermediate French II
+" FREN 2002H: Continuing French II